 BE MINDFUL: FIGHT YOUR BIASES

-One way we can fight this impediment to our ability to make accurate Whole Body Decisions™ is by being mindful of the obstacles.
+One way we can fight this impediment to our ability to make accurate Whole Body Decisions™ is by being mindful of the biases that create mental obstacles.
 It’s easier to fight something if we know what that thing is.

 We tend to rely on biases for two reasons:

 Fighting stereotyping is not a quick or easy task, but the method to do so is relatively straightforward.
 We benefit from slowing down and being aware of our own thoughts.
 When we are first starting to listen to our brain, heart, and gut, we ask questions like "Where did that thought come from?
-Is it accurate?" and "I'm noticing this option makes me feel anxious - what are some reasons I might be feeling this way?"
+Is it accurate?" and "I'm noticing I feel anxious - what are some reasons I might be feeling this way, that are or are not related to the situation at hand?"
 With time and practice, Whole Body Decisions™ will occur much quicker, and avoiding our biases will become a habitual.

 If stereotypes occur when we make judgements too quickly, these biases occur when we are acting out of self-protection.
 An unwillingness to face facts that are not in our favor can keep us from making the best possible decisions.
-Though we’re not aware of it in the moment, we all occasionally experience a phenomenon called “naïve realism”.
+Though we’re not aware of it in the moment, we all occasionally experience a phenomenon called naïve realism.
 This is a bias that allows us to keep our beliefs close to our chest.
-When we encounter a perspective that cannot coexist with our own – whether it’s about a change at work, our own identity in or out of the workplace, or our personal beliefs– we often assume that the other person is wrong.
-We feel confident in our own conclusions, and subconsciously tell ourselves that we see the world as it truly is – and those who disagree with us, unfortunately, can’t!
-In the name of self-protection, our brains spin a narrative that those who disagree with us either don't have the correct information, aren't trying hard enough to process the information fully, or are biased themselves.
+When we encounter a perspective that cannot coexist with our own – whether it’s about a change at work, our own identity in or out of the workplace, or our personal beliefs – we often assume that the other person is wrong.
+We feel confident in our own conclusions, and subconsciously tell ourselves that we see the world as it truly is – and those who disagree with us, unfortunately, can’t²!
+In the name of self-protection, our brains spin a narrative in which people who disagree with us either don't have the correct information, aren't trying hard enough to process the information fully, or are biased themselves.